hashicorp/terraform-provider-assert/mkdocs/development-environment.md

 ### Testing the Provider

-In order to test the provider, you can run `make test`.
+In order to test the provider, you can run:

 ```console
 make test